jdcloudcom/en/documentation/Elastic-Compute/Native-Container/Getting-Started/Create-Instance.md

-Billing method of instance 	Public network billing by bandwidth     	Cost estimate
+Billing method of instance 	public network billing by bandwidth     	Cost Estimate
 Pay by configuration                  	by fixed bandwidth                  	Cost of settings, include: The prices of instance types (configuration of CPU and memory), data disks (if any), and EIP bandwidth.
 By Traffic                    	 EIP Traffic Costs + Configuration Costs.
 Where, the configuration costs include: The costs of instance types (configuration of CPU and memory) and data disks (if any) and EIP configuration costs.
 Monthly package            	by fixed bandwidth                  	Cost of settings, include: The prices of instance types (configuration of CPU and memory), data disks (if any), and EIP bandwidth.
 By Traffic                    	 EIP Traffic Costs + Configuration Costs.
 Where, the configuration costs include: The costs of instance types (configuration of CPU and memory) and data disks (if any) and EIP configuration costs.

- 10. Advanced setup
+ 10. Advanced Setup

 Is not required item and provide advanced option for your creating container.
 You may selectively define options of advanced setup as required;